 In the early 1980s, a request came from laypersons who appreciated the sisters’ charism and wanted a closer relationship with the community.
 In 1983 the sisters officially began an associate program to establish that relationship.
 At present, there are 28 lay women and men who live out the Holy Cross charism as associates.

 In 1987 the Holy Cross Sisters sold their three hospitals.
 In 1990, responding to a rising need for elderly care, they remodeled their convent in Merrill into a community-based residential facility for the elderly.
-Bell Tower Residence, a sponsored ministry of the Holy Cross Sisters, provides quality care to the sisters and the public.
+Bell Tower Residence, a sponsored ministry of the Holy Cross Sisters, provided quality care to the sisters and the public.
+In May of 2019, Bell Tower Residence was sold to Wisconsin Illinois Senior Housing (WISH).
+Many of the retired Holy Cross Sisters reside at Bell Tower Residence or in the Sister's Housing on campus.